Limits as x → ∞ or x → −∞The process by which we determine limits... | Channels for Pearson+

 1

-Identify the highest power of x in the denominator, which is x in this case.
+Identify the highest power of x in the denominator, which is x² in this case.

-Divide both the numerator and the denominator by x, the highest power of x in the denominator.
+Divide both the numerator and the denominator by x², the highest power of x in the denominator.

 Verified video answer for a similar problem: